diku-dk/futhark-sc20/README.md

 but only re-report the last results.
 Use `make -B` (or `make clean`) to actually perform a re-run.

+## System requirements

+* A working and properly setup CUDA installation, such that `gcc` can link with the `cuda` and `nvrtc` libraries without any other options.

+* Python 3 with NumPy and Matplotlib.

 ## Paper environment

 We have run the experiments in the paper on a server-class computer with an Intel(R) Xeon(R) CPU E5-2650 v2 CPU, but more importantly an NVIDIA RTX 2080 Ti GPU.
 The operating system was RHEL 7.7 and we used CUDA 10.1 for the GPU interaction.
-You will need a UTF-8 locale.